 Experience!
 Keuka Lake Wine Tour is our favorite tour to Weis Vineyards.
 Along with Weis, you will also visit Dr. Konstantin Frank Winery, Heron Hill Winery, and Bully Hill Vineyards, depending on the season of your trip.

 Hands down, Seneca Lake is the most popular Finger Lakes region for wine tasting and offers some of the top attractions in all of the Finger Lakes.
 The sweet, historical town of Geneva is on its northernmost banks, as well as Seneca Lake State Park.
 Geneva is a wonderful town to stroll through and enjoy the unique architecture, which includes an 18th-century castle.
 Also, the famous Watkins Glen town is located on the southernmost tip.
-This town is home to the magnificent Watkins Glen State Park, where you can hike through a ravine of waterfalls.
+This town is home to the magnificent Watkins Glen State Park where you can hike through a ravine of waterfalls.
 And there are many other amazing New York State Parks in the Seneca Lake region!

 Fun fact: Seneca Lake is also the deepest of all of the Finger Lakes!